25+ Art Studios with Drop-In Sessions for New Jersey Kids

 All Fired Up – Collingswood

 With more than 400 pieces to choose from, this cozy space includes a vast selection of everything from piggy banks to animal figurines.
 Little painters can tap into their creative minds as they decorate their ceramic piece with paint, stencils, or stamps.
 After they design it, the studio will glaze and fire for free!
-Bring your kids in their pajamas Saturday mornings from 10am–noon and receive a 15% discount.
+Story time is held on Wednesdays and Saturdays at 10am, and once a month Sensory Sundays includes a clay activity plus use of a quiet room if needed for $20 per child.

 Paint-a-Treasure – Haddon Heights & Hamilton